Developing a protocol

 The protocol is the outline of the systematic review you are planning to conduct and you can use it as a template to guide you through writing the review.
 It sets out what you propose to do, how you intend to deal with expected findings and how you will deal with unexpected problems.

-You will be given a deadline for submitting the protocol.
+You will have been given a deadline for submitting the protocol.
 When you submit your protocol for editorial approval, please ensure that your submission is of publishable standard and suitable for peer review by experts in the field.

 We would strongly encourage you to attend a protocol training workshop organised by your local Cochrane centre.